-Leah Jamieson served as IEEE president in 2007.
+Leah Jamieson served as IEEE president in 2007, and president of the IEEE Foundation from 2012 to 2016.
 She was the second woman to do so; Martha Sloan held the office in 1993.
 Jamieson previously served as the vice president of IEEE Publication Services and Products, vice president of Technical Activities and chair of the IEEE Technical Activities Board Periodicals Committee.

-Jamieson received a bachelor’s degree in mathematics from the Massachusetts Institute of Technology and master’s and doctoral degrees in electrical engineering and computer science from Princeton University.
+Jamieson was born on 27 August 1949 and holds a B.S. degree in mathematics from the Massachusetts Institute of Technology and a M.A, M.S.E. and Ph.D. in electrical engineering and computer science from Princeton University.
 A notably active educator, she is the Ransburg Professor of Electrical and Computer Engineering and associate dean of engineering for undergraduate education at Purdue University, where she has been a faculty member since 1976.

 At Purdue, Jamieson co-founded and is a director of the Engineering Projects in Community Service (EPICS) undergraduate engineering design program.
 Since EPICS was initiated at Purdue it has been adopted by seventeen universities.
 EPICS matches teams of engineering students with local community service programs to define, design, build, test, and support projects that improve the community.
 One example is Purdue’s partnership with the Wabash Center Children’s Clinic, in Lafayette, which works with the physically disabled.
 Purdue students helped deliver custom playgroup software, including interactive programs to teach the sign language alphabet.